damianobertolini/msp432_IR_Controller/MSP432_Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is an infrared remote controller for the Texas Instruments MSP432P401R microcontroller.
-It allows the MSP432P401R (together with the [Educational BoosterPack MKII](https://www.ti.com/tool/BOOSTXL-EDUMKII))  to send infrared signals to control the infrared helicopter Syma S107n.
+It allows the MSP432P401R (together with the [Educational BoosterPack MKII](https://www.ti.com/tool/BOOSTXL-EDUMKII))  to send infrared signals to control the infrared helicopter Syma S107n. <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>